RetroPie/RetroPie-Docs/docs/Scraper.md

 - **Scraper:** Choose which database to scrape from - thegamesdb is default, but when thegamesdb is down you can specify to use OpenVGBD instead.

 - **ROM Names:** Choose what name to display.
-By default the name from the No-Intro data will be used.
-This includes the Region.
+By default the name from the No-Intro data(includes Region) will be used.
 You can also choose theGamesDB which is what the builtin scraper uses.

 - **Gamelist:** Choose to overwrite the existing gamelist.xml or append to it.